 The following are the exit requirements for all concentrations either of the Master of Arts in Education or the Master of Arts.
-There are no exit requirements for the Kentucky Rank I and Rank II classifications or for the additional certifications or endorsements such as the Standard Certificate in School Counseling or the Individual Intellectual Assessment Endorsement.
-Comprehensive Examinations - The candidate will have an opportunity to demonstrate professional growth through a written opportunity to demonstrate professional growth through a written and/or oral examination covering education and major program components.
+There are no exit requirements for the Kentucky Rank I and Rank II classifications or for the additional certifications or endorsements such as the Standard Certificate in School Counseling or the

+Individual Intellectual Assessment Endorsement.

+Comprehensive Examinations - The candidate will have an opportunity to demonstrate professional growth through a written and/or oral examination covering education and major program components.
 For the Masters of Arts in Mental Health Counseling and School Counseling, candidates must successfully pass a comprehensive examination selected by the department that may include the Counselor Preparation Comprehensive Examination (CPCE), a national examination.